 Since every other year brings a major election (either Presidential or Mid-term Congressional seats), the impact of political advertising must be factored into the advertising calendar for clients that depend on election-heavy media to deliver their messages.
-So media plans for 2018, which will be drafted in fall 2017, require a careful eye towards those considerations.
+So media plans for 2018 require a careful eye towards those considerations.

 How does the process work?

 Practically speaking, much of the communications law involving political advertising involves three categories:

 Political clients must be offered the lowest unit rate that anyone has paid for advertising during a given period; a fact that skews negotiated pricing during an election cycle.
 Since the stations control the pricing, their “lowest” rates tend to be 4-5 times what the market would traditionally bear.
 Meaning, advertisers can expect to overpay for their media exposure during the run-up to election day.

 “Reasonable access” and “equal opportunity” mean that political advertisers have first dibs on media time and space.
 So commercial campaigns that run during a certain period before an election are subject to getting “bumped” for political ads.

 Impact on unit pricing.

 While broadcast media pricing is subject to many factors, the most important is the reality of supply and demand.
 The less inventory available, the higher the cost for that inventory.
 During an election window, prices can run 100% to as much as 500% higher than during a non-election cycle.